zachinjapan/my-gatsby-blog/content/blog/recursion/index.md

 > Recursion (adjective: recursive) occurs when a thing is defined in terms of itself or of its type... a function being defined is applied within its own definition.
 While this apparently defines an infinite number of instances (function values), it is often done in such a way that no infinite loop or infinite chain of references can occur. - Wikipedia

-## Now in layman's terms
+## Now, in layman's terms

 <br>

 > Recursion is when the function uses itself in a loop until some test, defined within itself, is met. - Zach Stone

-## Lets look at an example.
+## Let's look at an example.

 <br>

 Define a function that takes an input number.
-The program console logs the number and every subsequent number reducing by 1 each time.
+The program console logs the number and every subsequent number reducing by one each time.
 It does this until it reaches 0.
-When the function reaches 0, it should console log "I'm finished"
+When the function reaches 0, it should console log "I'm finished."

 ## without recursion (iteratively)